FPGAwars/apio-dev-builds/README.md

 #### Using a Python pip package

-If you have Python installed on your system, you can install Apio as a Pip package.
+If you have Python installed on your system, you can use this method to install Apio as a Pip package.

 **Install**